 Python inheritance can prove confusing in the face of security declarations.

-If a base class which has already been run through “InitializeClass” is inherited by a superclass, nothing special needs to be done to protect the base class’ methods within the superclass unless you wish to modify the declarations made in the base class.
-The security declarations “filter down” into the superclass.
+If a base class which has already been run through “InitializeClass” is inherited by a subclass, nothing special needs to be done to protect the base class’ methods within the subclass unless you wish to modify the declarations made in the base class.
+The security declarations “filter down” into the subclass.

 In other words, security declarations that you make using ‘ClassSecurityInfo’ objects effect instances of the class upon which you make the declaration.
 You only need to make security declarations for the methods and subobjects that your class actually defines.
 If your class inherits from other classes, the methods of the base classes are protected by the security declarations made in the base classes themselves.
 The only time you would need to make a security declaration about an object defined by a base class is if you needed to redefine the security information in a base class for instances of your own class.
 An example below redefines a security assertion in a subclass:

 from AccessControl import ClassSecurityInfo import Globals class MailboxBase(ObjectManager): """A mailbox base class.""" # Create a SecurityInfo for this class security = ClassSecurityInfo() security.declareProtected('View Mailbox', 'listMessages') def listMessages(self): """Return a sequence of message objects.""" return self._messages[:] security.setPermissionDefault('View Mailbox', ('Manager', 'Mailbox Owner')) Globals.InitializeClass(MailboxBase) class MyMailbox(MailboxBase): """A mailbox subclass, where we want the security for listMessages to be public instead of protected (as defined in the base class).""" # Create a SecurityInfo for this class security = ClassSecurityInfo() security.declarePublic('listMessages') Globals.InitializeClass(MyMailbox)